-We have audited the financial statements of the company on pages 5 to 15 that comprise the balance sheet as at 30 June 2017, the statement of comprehensive income, statement of changes in equity and cash flow statement for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information.
+We have audited the financial statements of Meridian Energy Captive Insurance Limited (the 'Company') on pages 5 to 15, which comprise the balance sheet as at 30 June 2019, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion the financial statements of the company on pages 5 to 15:

-- present fairly, in all material respects: - Its financial position as at 30 June 2017; and - its financial performance and cash flows for the year then ended; - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the Company as at 30 June 2019, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS').